See What the World’s Biggest Airport Looks Like

 After its first construction phase wrapped up in March 2018, it’s able to handle 90 million passengers a year.
 And thanks to more additions in the works, that number will eventually reach 150 million passengers a year—and potentially up to 200 million with long-term plans, according to the airport’s website.
 The airports sparkle-clean floors are comparable to the worlds cleanest airlines.

 Travelers, prepare to behold a space like nothing you’ve ever seen before.
 Not only is it the busiest airport in the world, but it also has the biggest terminal under a single roof.
 The airport’s design won the World Architecture Festival’s Future Infrastructure Project Award in 2016, and passengers have already given it a 98 percent satisfaction rating for architectural style.
 The lofty, skylight ceilings are reminiscent of Turkish domes and mosques.
 Even the air traffic control tower is a step above the rest, with its tulip-inspired design which is a culturally important symbol.
-Don’t miss the most beautiful airport landings in the world.

 “The Istanbul airport attempts to reconcile the requirements for a top modern, functional airport with something that is rooted in local identity,” said Tomas Stokke, director of Haptic, which was part of the design team led by London firm Grimshaw.
 “We were inspired by the local use of colors and patterns, the quality of light and how it penetrates buildings, as well as by traditional architecture such as the Süleymaniye Mosque.”
 Any airport worker can tell you this, but check out these 40 things airplane pilots won’t tell you.